yilmazdozlu/-https-yilmazdozlu.github.io-yilmaz-/visions.md

 A turtle is a stone.

-My professor once asked me "... if you puts some words together, ""Blue elephant in the kitchen," will you be surprised to find yourself thinking about it?"
+My professor once asked me "... if you puts some words together, ""Blue elephant in the kitchen,"" will you be surprised to find yourself thinking about it?"
 I rolled my eyes over and I nodded.

 Accepting defeat is an honor.
 Enjoying defeat is dishonor.
 A writer should.